 -- By Dean Anderson, Fitness Expert

+Originally developed in the 1970s by trainers and coaches of professional athletes, HIT is a specialized approach to strength training that has shown to provide better results in less time and with less risk of injury.
 These perks make HIT suitable for many people, including non-athletes and those simply trying to lose weight and become more fit, regardless of age or gender.

 Principles of HIT

-So, how exactly does HIT differ from "traditional" strength training?
+So, how exactly does HIT differ from traditional strength training?
 There are two primary differences.

-1. The Perfect Form Principle
+1. The Secret to Achieving Perfect Form

-While traditional training methods focus on total number of repetitions (8-15), sets (2-3), and weight lifted, HIT focuses on the quality of each repetition and set.
+While traditional training methods focus on the quantity of repetitions (eight to 15), sets (two to three), and weight lifted, HIT focuses on quality: form.
 By using ideal form, you can achieve better and faster improvements in strength and muscle growth with just one set of exercises for each muscle.
 Proper form and fewer sets virtually eliminate many of the injury risks associated with multiple sets that are performed with less than ideal form.

-- Full range of motion.
+Full range of motion.
 Each exercise should be taken through the complete range of joint movement, but don't fully straighten or "lock out" your joints.